sebastiangrugel/introtanzustandard_ts7297/content/en/docs/courseIntroduction/targetAudience.md

 ---
-This course is designed for Information Technology Professionals interested in learning more about VMware vSphere with Tanzu.
+This course is designed for Information Technology Professionals interested in learning more about VMware vSphere with Tanzu, Tanzu Kubernetes Grid and Tanzu Mission Control.

-Please complete the course prerequisites and review the lab completion difficulty to ensure you are fully prepared to succeed in this course.
+Please complete the course prerequisites to ensure you are fully prepared to succeed in this course.